Your Handprint greets you cheerfully and without judgement.

 Is the hand reaching out or a pushing away?
 Greeting or warning?
 Not waving but drowning….
 These questions will depend on our perspective as viewers.
 We who see are the collaborators, bringing our perceptions to the party.

-A signed Certificate of Authenticity to prove provenance.
+Accompanied by a signed Certificate of Authenticity to prove provenance.

-Free shipping, worldwide, secure and insured.
+There is Free shipping, worldwide, secure and insured.

 It’s a beautiful evening.